raihanvaheed/Resu.Me/README.md

 Takes a job description and personal info and produces a resume based off a latex template

 ### Match jobs
-Takes an indeed query and a resume and produces the jobs which are a best match (kinda like keyword analysis but to a shit ton of jobs)
+Takes an indeed query and a resume and produces the jobs which are a best match